-- AP courses are taught at a freshman college course level
+- o AP courses are taught at a freshman college course level

 - There are additional courses that are prerequisites to AP courses

-- \circ Students will be prepared to take the AP Exam for the corresponding course
+- o Students will be prepared to take the AP Exam for the corresponding course

 - Courses:

-- AP English Literature and Composition
+- AP Biology

 - AP Government

 - AP US History

 - AP Calculus

-- AP Language and Composition

 - AP Physics 1

 - AP Physics C: Mechanics

 - AP Computer Science Principles

-• College Credit Plus Courses
+College Credit Plus Courses

-- o Students in these courses earn both high school and college credit - Only English, math, science and social studies CCP courses are weighted.
-Courses in other subject areas, such as business or social work, are not weighted. - Students must meet all requirements to be accepted into the college to be awarded college credit (certain score on ACT, Accuplacer test score) - College credit earned is the decision of the postsecondary institution offering the course - CCP courses offered at SHS: - Calculus I
+- Students in these courses earn both high school and college credit

+- Only English, math, science and social studies CCP courses are weighted.

+Courses in other subject areas, such as business or social work, are not weighted.

+- Students must meet all requirements to be accepted into the college to be awarded college credit (certain score on ACT, Accuplacer test score)

+- College credit earned is the decision of the postsecondary institution offering the course

+- CCP courses offered at SHS:

+- English 101 (Ashland Univ)

+- English 102 (Ashland Univ)

+- Math 205 (Ashland Univ)

+- Math 206 (Ashland Univ)

+- Soc 1101 (OSU-Mansfield)

+- Biol 1110 (OSU-Mansfield)